mimshwright/pixi-easing-graph/README.md

 - `showMarker` - when true, the animation includes a marker dot that follows the graph - default `true`
 - `markerColor` - color of the marker - default `0xff0000`
 - `markerSize` - size of the marker - default `10`
-- `markerTrail` - when true, the marker leave a trail of dots - default `false`
+- `markerTrail` - when true, the marker leave a trail of dots.
+If style is `dot` it won't be drawn. - default `false`
 - `showMarker` - when true, the animation includes an example animation - default `false`
 - `examplePosition` - position of the animated example: "bottom", "right" or "both - default `"bottom"`,
 - `exampleColor` - color of the example animation - default `0x333333`
 - `exampleSize` - size of the example - default `50`
 - `exampleTrail` - when true, the examples leave a trail of dots - default `false`
+- `showValues` - when true, shows the input and output values in a small text field - default `false`, fill defaults to `foreground`
 - `duration` - Duration of the animation in milliseconds. - default is `2000`
 - `autoPlay` - When true, the animation automatically plays any time `draw()` is called. - default `false`
 - `loop` - When true, after you `play()` the animation will loop continuously until you call `stop()` - default `false`